Runalyze/admin-docs/update.rst

 3. Open `update.php` in your browser and update from version 2.1 to 2.2.

 4. For this update of RUNALYZE you have to run another refactor script.
 Set your database connection in the file `refactor-equipment.php`.
+Also edit the prefix if its not 'runalyze_'.

 5. If you don't want or can't use InnoDB as your storage engine set::